sanadhis/ADA-2017/project/README.md

 * Observe and comment.
 * Justify the result by comparing words density of popular and unpopular songs.

-# Data Aqusition & Initial Data Preprocessing
+# Data Acqusition & Initial Data Preprocessing
 The raw datasets provided by ADA TAs are 280 GB in size and have h5 (HDF) format.
 The datasets are spreaded in A-Z directories and come along with additional datasets (/AdditionalFiles).
 From all provided dataset files, we utilize 12 different datasets and store them as 12 pickle files.
 We decide to use pickle format to boost loading time for later data loading process in notebook.

 > Check our notebook for [initial processing of raw files](https://github.com/sanadhis/ITT-ADA-2017/blob/master/project/00raw_datasets_preprocessings.ipynb) and [datasets brief description](https://github.com/sanadhis/ITT-ADA-2017/blob/master/project/00raw_datasets_observation.ipynb) to have more clear insight for our initial data preprocessing methods.